Wall-Go/WallGo/docs/source/faqs.rst

     (alpha positive, the speeds of sound real and positive and the ratio of enthalpies smaller than 1).
     Make sure that the field-independent contributions are also included in the effective potential (e.g. the T^4 contribution from light fermions).
-    Also make sure that you provided the WallGoManager with a temperature scale that was not too large, as this might prevent finding a correct tracing of (one of) the phases.
+    Also make sure that you provided the WallGoManager with a temperature variation scale that was not too large, as this might prevent finding a correct tracing of (one of) the phases.

 - **Why do I get the warning "Truncation error large, increase N or M"?**